-The Freshmen/Alumni Summer Internship Program (F/ASIP) allows MIT freshmen to develop competencies in career exploration, communication, professional etiquette, and internship search skills.
+The Freshmen/Alumni Summer Internship Program (F/ASIP) provides MIT freshmen the opportunity to develop competencies in career exploration, communication, professional etiquette, and internship search skills.
 This graded seminar style course teaches first year students how to acquire internships for the summer after their freshman year and to complete them successfully.
 F/ASIP begins during IAP of the freshman year and continues throughout the spring semester.
 Internships occur the summer between freshman and sophomore year.

 F/ASIP provides the opportunity to develop:

 - Identify your interests, likes and dislikes; abilities, strengths, skills and talents; and work values/needs.

 - Assess how your potential career options incorporate your interests and preferences, abilities and talents, and work values/needs.

 - Demonstrate and evaluate your ability to get along well with others and work effectively with them in groups.

 - Recognize the difference between appropriate and inappropriate behavior in specific work situations.

 - Demonstrate the ability to seek assistance (e.g. with problems at school or work) from appropriate resources including other people.